rohan300557/Vehicle-Detection-Yolo/README.md

 	-   Change [filters=32] to filters=(classes + 5)x3 in the  **3**  **[convolutional]**  before each [yolo] layer, keep in mind that it only has to be the last [convolutional] before each of the [yolo] layers.
 	-   Change line classes=4 to number of objects in each of  **3 [yolo]**-layers.
 ![custom_cnf.png](https://github.com/rohan300557/Vehicle-Detection-Yolo/blob/main/src/custom_cng.png)
-* Make changes in the makefile to enable OPENCV, GPU and CUDNN:
+* In the [notebook](https://github.com/rohan300557/Vehicle-Detection-Yolo/blob/main/yolo_custom.ipynb) we make changes in the makefile to enable OPENCV, GPU and CUDNN:
 	 ```python:
 	!sed -i 's/OPENCV=0/OPENCV=1/' Makefile
 	!sed -i 's/GPU=0/GPU=1/' Makefile